-In Ontario, the property management company is responsible under the Condominium Act, to prepare the Status Certificate documents for you, and have up to 10 business days to comply.
-The request can be made by anyone, must be in writing and be accompanied by a bank draft or certified cheque for $100 inclusive of HST.
+In Ontario, the property management company is responsible under the Condominium Act to prepare the Status Certificate documents and has up to 10 business days to comply.
+The written request can be made by anyone and be accompanied by a bank draft or certified cheque for $100 inclusive of HST.

-Your condo real estate agent has the option to phrase the clause in your agreement to buy a condo, asking the seller to provide, at his or her own expense, the Status Certificate, or that you must make the request and pay the fee.
-Of course, your condo REALTOR® usually makes the formal written request on your behalf and asks you for the payment.
+Your condo real estate agent has the option to phrase the clause in your agreement to buy a condo, asking the seller to provide the Status Certificate at his or her own expense, or that you must make the request and pay the fee.
+Of course, your agent usually makes the formal written request on your behalf and asks you for the payment.

-Here's another condo buying tip - be aware that the monthly condo fee is sometimes adjusted on closing.
-If you close mid month, for example, that pro-rated portion of the condo fee during which you own the unit, will have to be credited to the seller.
-So, this will add to your closing costs.
+Here's another condo buying tip - the monthly condo fee is sometimes adjusted on closing.
+If you close mid month, for example, that pro-rated portion of the condo fee during which you own the unit will have to be credited to the seller.
+This will add to your closing costs.

 Depending on the building, you may also have to inform the utility companies of your contact information and move date.

 And don't forget to reserve the elevator with security, the superintendent or property manager.
-It would not be a pleasant experience to arrive at the front door of the building, only to find that you're not permitted to move into your own home.
+It would not be a pleasant experience to arrive at the front door of the building, only to learn you're not permitted to move into your own home.